 The best piece of advice we can share (and share again) is to keep Workday Security simple.
 We’ve seen so many organizations get into the mode of making changes to fix every single issue only to realize that they’ve added so many new features that the system has more problems than when they started.

-Being able to manage change and troubleshoot issues with your data is a key piece in your company’s general data protection regulation plan.
+Managing change and troubleshooting issues with your data security is a key piece in your company’s general data protection regulation plan.
 Data protection is at the heart of your company’s success, so, simplifying this process can help save your employees, administrators, and the whole organization time, resources, and quite a few headaches.

 Improper Setup for Integrations